alex-haw/CS2511/README.md

 # CS2511
 This repo is for collaborating with peers while working on prokects for this course.
-Review the course syllabus for details on collaboration.
+Review the course syllabus for guidelines on collaboration.

 ## NetBeans Installation Help Script
 Try my script to help install Netbeans and legacy JDK for Debian-based OSs.